BibiNikolova/SoftUni-B-F-Modules/README.md

 # SoftUni-Courses
-This is a repo for Fundamentals module
+This is a repo for exercising how to use Git Hub.